mansi0703/Insider-Threat-Detection/README.md

 identify subsequent behaviors inconsistent with the proﬁles asmasquerading attempts.

 # Psychosocial behavior
-Psychosocial behaviors are analyzed to detect saboteurs,who are known to often display concerning psychosocialbehaviors prior to carrying out their attacks.
+Psychosocial behaviors are analyzed to detect saboteurs,who are known to often display concerning psychosocial behaviors prior to carrying out their attacks.

 # Conclusion